Testing Claims About ProportionsIn Exercises 9–32, test the given... | Channels for Pearson+

 1

 Step 1: Define the null hypothesis (H₀) and the alternative hypothesis (H₁).
-The null hypothesis represents the claim that the proportion of medical malpractice lawsuits that are dropped or dismissed is equal to 0.5 (i.e., not 'most').
-The alternative hypothesis represents the claim that the proportion is greater than 0.5 (i.e., 'most').
-Mathematically, H₀: p = 0.5 and H₁: p > 0.5.
+The null hypothesis represents the claim that the percentage of U.S. adults who do not use the Internet is equal to 48% (H₀: p = 0.48).
+The alternative hypothesis represents the claim that the percentage is now less than 48% (H₁: p < 0.48).

-Step 2: Calculate the sample proportion (p̂).
-The sample proportion is given by the formula p̂ = x / n, where x is the number of lawsuits dropped or dismissed (856) and n is the total number of lawsuits (1228).
-Substitute the values into the formula to find p̂.
+Step 2: Identify the sample proportion (p̂) and the sample size (n).
+The sample size is n = 5005, and the number of adults who do not use the Internet is 751.
+Calculate the sample proportion using the formula p̂ = x / n, where x is the number of successes (in this case, adults who do not use the Internet).

-Step 3: Compute the test statistic (z).
-Use the formula z = (p̂ - p₀) / √((p₀(1 - p₀)) / n), where p₀ is the hypothesized population proportion (0.5), p̂ is the sample proportion calculated in Step 2, and n is the sample size (1228).
-Substitute the values into the formula to calculate z.
+Step 3: Compute the test statistic using the formula z = (p̂ - p₀) / √(p₀(1 - p₀) / n), where p₀ is the hypothesized population proportion (0.48), p̂ is the sample proportion, and n is the sample size.
+This formula calculates the z-score, which measures how many standard deviations the sample proportion is from the hypothesized proportion.

 Step 4: Determine the P-value.
-Using the z-value from Step 3, find the corresponding P-value from the standard normal distribution table.
-Since this is a one-tailed test (H₁: p > 0.5), the P-value represents the area to the right of the calculated z-value.
+Using the z-score from Step 3, find the P-value by looking up the cumulative probability in the standard normal distribution table.
+Since this is a left-tailed test (H₁: p < 0.48), the P-value corresponds to the area to the left of the z-score.

-Step 5: Compare the P-value to the significance level (α = 0.01) and make a conclusion.
-If the P-value is less than or equal to 0.01, reject the null hypothesis (H₀) and conclude that most medical malpractice lawsuits are dropped or dismissed.
-Otherwise, fail to reject H₀.
-Finally, interpret the result in the context of the problem and address whether this should be comforting to physicians.
+Step 5: Compare the P-value to the significance level (α = 0.05).
+If the P-value is less than 0.05, reject the null hypothesis (H₀).
+Otherwise, fail to reject the null hypothesis.
+Based on this decision, state the conclusion about the null hypothesis and address whether the percentage of U.S. adults who do not use the Internet is now less than 48%.

 Verified video answer for a similar problem: